 Pay television overall enjoys a less restrictive environment than free-to-air television.
-This is because of the choice customers make in paying to receive broadcasts and the protections they can provide to prevent inappropriate content being viewed by children and young people, including filtering technology and PIN codes.
+This is because of the choice customers make in paying to receive particular programmes and channels, and the protections they can provide to prevent inappropriate content being viewed by children and young people, including filtering technology and PIN codes.

 Standards, Guidelines and Commentary

 The codes for each broadcasting platform – radio, free-to-air television and pay television – are set out separately.
 The standards are the basic rules which apply according to the different platforms of broadcasting.
 How those rules are applied will vary according to the particular circumstances.
 While the standards are similar – the statute does not limit the application of some standards to some platforms – they will be applied differently in relation to pay television than they will be in relation to free-to-air television or radio.
 This recognises the special circumstances of pay television, including that viewers choose to pay to subscribe to particular programmes and channels, and the availability of filtering technology which allows viewers to block certain content.
-It is noted, however, that free-to-air viewers are now able to access filtering technology and use PIN codes, and it is expected this availability may soon become widely known by audiences.
-This shift will be relevant context for the Authority in assessing whether standards have been breached the Authority will have regard to the likely and target audience and the quality of the programme information provided to viewers to enable them to keep themselves, children and young people in their care safe from content that may harm.
+Given that free-to-air television viewers are now able to access filtering technology and use PIN codes some changes were made in 2020 to the scheduling restrictions on free-to-air television.
+When determining whether standards have been breached the Authority will have regard to the likely and target audience and the quality of the programme information provided to viewers to enable them to keep themselves, children and young people in their care safe from content that may harm.

 Additionally, pay television broadcasters may offer channels over which they have no (or little) editorial control (for example, foreign pass-through channels).
 This limited control of the broadcaster will be an important consideration when assessing whether a programme has breached standards.
 However, it is expected that generally a pay television broadcaster will be mindful of the standards and exercise appropriate discretion and judgement when determining which channels should be allowed to pass through its platform.